mbrubeck/fancy-talk/README.md

 ### C-Server

-A C-based UDP server handing off the parsing to the Rust library
+A C-based UDP server handing off the parsing to the Rust library, managing allocated memory in Rust.

+## Talk

+Slides of the talk I gave at SambaXP 2018 can be found at https://kblin.org/talks/sambaxp/2018/rust_in_samba.html#1

 ## License